shenlab-sinai/ngsplot/README.md

       ```
       ngs.plot.r -G hg19 -R genebody -C config.hesc.k27.txt -O hesc.k27.genebody -D ensembl -FL 300
       ```
+      The avgprof and heatmap plotted by ngs.plot like this:

+      ![hesc.k27.genebody.all.png](./webimgs/hesc.k27.genebody.all.png)

-      Data from: **ENCODE Project Consortium, et al. (2012).
+   For all the above examples, data are from: **ENCODE Project Consortium, et al. (2012).
 An integrated encyclopedia of DNA elements in the human genome.
-Nature 489, 57-74.** The avgprof and heatmap plotted by ngs.plot like this:
+Nature 489, 57-74.**

-      ![hesc.k27.genebody.all.png](./webimgs/hesc.k27.genebody.all.png)

 1. ngs.plot.r can be used to analyze RNA-seq data.
 Here We used an in-house RNA-seq dataset (unpublished) from human post-mortem brain tissue of schizophrenia patients as an example.
 One sample with acceptable RNA quality (RIN=7.8) and another sample with degraded RNA quality (RIN=3) are chosen.
    ```